idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 I see a switch to authorial avoidance but with a strong hint, in changing to avoiding the direct names midway through this list.

-And in listing sons of Zebedee without explanation of who they are, which John might do, but would seem unnecessary for others.
+And in **listing sons of Zebedee without explanation of who they are, which John might do, but would seem unnecessary for others**.

 Of course, the author likely expected readers to know it from the other gospels, but many other things are knowable from them like the name of Peter's brother that we're told, yet otherwise the sons of Zebedee are conspicuously missing.

-It's difficult to see why Lazarus would do that.
+It's **difficult to see why Lazarus would do that**.

 It could be argued that you don't really have to be a fisherman to go aboard a fisherman's boat (although the captain/owner of that boat might disagree), or you could at least help out with something like rowing, so maybe one of the two is Lazarus.

-I showed, though, in the long article that most likely it's Andrew and Philip (associated with Bartholomew/Nathanael), and the reason they aren't named is for plausible deniability (not literally denying) so the authorial avoidance can be preserved.
+I showed, though, in the long article that **most likely the two unnamed disciples in John 21 are Andrew and Philip** (associated with Bartholomew/Nathanael), and the reason they aren't named is for plausible deniability (not literally denying) so the authorial avoidance can be preserved.

-(Plausible for a reader to think the author might be one of them instead of one of the sons of Zebedee -- but if it isn't John, why not just list James and John, and then say two others?
+Plausible for a reader to think the author might be one of them instead of one of the sons of Zebedee -- but **if it isn't John, why not just list James and John, and then say 'and two others'?**

 So the author also hints that he's either James or John.
-And we see John associated with Peter much more often.)
+And we see John associated with Peter much more often.

 Also, since John the Baptist (Bap, for short) was often baptizing -- in water -- it makes more sense to me that a fisherman is likely to be among his closest disciples than some rich guy in Bethany.

-Again, admittedly Bap was in Bethany in John 1, but since he's the cousin of Jesus, and Jesus is friends with Lazarus, that isn't surprising.
+Again, admittedly Bap was in Bethany in John 1 [Update after draft: Elsewhere in this article I mention that I later found a claim that this is a different Bethany], but since he's the cousin of Jesus, and Jesus is friends with Lazarus, that isn't surprising.

 Another argument, by the way, is that Lazarus is only in John's gospel.

 Let's assume that's true for now.

 If so, this makes sense, and in a way that would connect John to the unnamed disciple in John 1, and further back up John as DiscipleLoved in John 21, again because Bap was Jesus' cousin and John (son of Zebedee) seems to have been a top disciple of both of them.
-Basically, both Lazarus and John were close to Jesus.
+Basically, **both Lazarus and John were close to Jesus**.

-So it would make sense if John wrote John, and had no problem calling Lazarus by name within the book, but not himself, and focused on Lazarus while other gospel writers didn't.
+So it **would make sense if John wrote John, and had no problem calling Lazarus by name within the book, but not himself, and focused on Lazarus while other gospel writers didn't**.

-If, however, Lazarus is DiscipleLoved (and thus apparently has to be the -- or an -- author of John), it's weird that he's named in one place (and even one that would put him in a highly honored position as friends with Jesus and resurrected early by him), not in so many others, and that he does seem to have a problem with mentioning John by name anywhere.
+**If, however, Lazarus is DiscipleLoved (and thus apparently has to be the -- or an -- author of John), it's weird that he's named in one place** (and even one that would put him in a highly honored position as friends with Jesus and resurrected early by him), *not in so many others*, **and that he <i>does</i> seem to have a problem with mentioning John by name anywhere**.

 I'm also not convinced Lazarus is only in John.